as1ndu/as1ndu/content/post/reguation-and-useless-dapps-the-thin-line-between.md

 DX.exchange wants to distribute securities (Google, Facebook, Apple & Tesla Stock) via the blockchain.
 The service however is only available to millionaires[^13] so as to comply with accredited investor rules of the United States.
 It also  blocks several countries from accessing the service in attempts to comply regulation. [^14]

-DutchX from Gnosis claimed to be a decentralized exchange that allows trustlessly swapping of digital assets  via  Dutch Auction.[^15] DutchX however blocked about a dozen countries from accessing its countries. [^16]
+DutchX from Gnosis claimed to be a decentralized exchange that allows trustlessly swapping of digital assets  via  Dutch Auction.[^15] DutchX however blocked about a dozen countries from accessing its service. [^16]

 ## Conclusion